What Is the Whole30 Diet?

 What do you eat on the Whole30?

-Essentially, it’s an autoimmune elimination diet.
+Essentially, it’s an elimination diet.
 The plan restricts all the fore-mentioned foods for a 30-day duration.
-After that period, food groups may be gradually reintroduced to see if they had any negative impact on your weight, energy, or health issues—mainly auto-immune conditions.
+After that period, food groups may be gradually reintroduced to see if they had any negative impact on your weight, energy, or health issues—mainly autoimmune conditions.
+(Here are some Whole30 breakfast ideas.)

 Followers of the diet create meals that combine grass-fed meats or wild-caught seafood, fruits and veggies, nuts and seeds, and eggs, along with certain fats, including olive oil, clarified butter, and avocado oil.
-Surprising foods make the cut: potatoes, unprocessed bacon, and saturated fats if they came from grass-fed meats.
-Here’s everything you can—and can’t—eat on the Whole30.
+Some surprising foods make the cut: potatoes, unprocessed bacon, and saturated fats if they came from grass-fed meats.
+(Here’s everything you can—and can’t—eat on the Whole30.)

 What does a Whole30 meal look like?

-If it’s tough to imagine surviving without cheese, grains, and any form of sugar, including stevia, agave, and honey for 30 days, you may wonder how it is that Instagram shots of Whole30 meals look so tasty, while still complying with all the restrictions.
+If it’s tough to imagine surviving without cheese, grains, and any form of sugar, including stevia, agave, and honey, for 30 days.
+So you may wonder how it is that Instagram shots of Whole30 meals look so tasty, while still complying with all the restrictions.
 Perhaps that’s the secret of their popularity.
-Inspiration and creativity are welcome for anyone trying to sticking to the plan.
+Inspiration and creativity are welcome for anyone trying to stick to the plan.

 Why do the Whole30 plan?

 So what does the Whole30 offer you?
-Plan co-creator Melissa Hartwig claims the foods not allowed on the plan are the most inflammation-causing and blood sugar-disrupting foods.
+Plan co-creator Melissa Hartwig claims the foods that are not allowed on the plan are the most inflammation-causing and blood sugar-disrupting foods.
 Eliminating them, she suggests, may help you lose weight, have more energy, conquer cravings, and even improve some chronic health issues.
-Some beg to differ, and the diet ranked dead last on U.S. News and World Reports’ list of healthy diets.
+Some beg to differ, and the diet ranked 33 out of 35 on U.S. News and World Reports’ list of healthy diets.

 What do experts think about the Whole30?

 Some experts express concerns about the plan.
 “It’s difficult to follow and needlessly restrictive of typically healthy foods,” says Bruning.
-Cutting out whole grains and legumes in particular, which have both been linked to health benefits including weight loss, is a point of criticism with many dietitians, as is the saturated fat from grassfed or pastured animals, yet at the same time cutting dairy, which some experts feel can make it tough to get the necessary amounts of vitamin D.
+Cutting out whole grains and legumes in particular, which have both been linked to health benefits including weight loss, is a point of criticism with many dietitians.
+Another sticking point?
+The recommendation to consume more saturated fat from grassfed or pastured animals, yet at the same time cutting dairy, which some experts feel can make it tough to get the necessary amounts of vitamin D.

 Additionally, Bruning says, “following the Whole30 can be expensive, socially isolating, and will not change long-held habits in the vast majority of people.”